kevinAlbs/specifications/source/crud/bulk-write.md

 See [SERVER-10643](https://jira.mongodb.org/browse/SERVER-10643) for more details on these size limits.

+## Auto-Encryption

+If `MongoClient.bulkWrite` is called on a `MongoClient` configured with `AutoEncryptionOpts`, drivers MUST return an error with the message: "bulkWrite does not currently support automatic encryption".

+This is expected to be removed once DRIVERS-2888 is implemented.

 ## Command Batching

 Drivers MUST accept an arbitrary number of operations as input to the `MongoClient.bulkWrite`